History-boy Greenwood edging morose Man Utd to brink of Champions League | Goal.com

 Brendan Rodgers' side will likely have to win to secure a top-four finish themselves, which may play into United's hands.
 Regardless, a win over David Moyes' side would have meant they could have at least arrived with more of a cushion than they do now.

-Solskjaer was scrathing his head by the time the 1-1 draw on Wednesday entered injury-time, and he must find a way to refresh his fatigued squad.
+Solskjaer was scratching his head by the time the 1-1 draw on Wednesday entered injury-time, and he must find a way to refresh his fatigued squad.

 Greenwood, for all his talent, remains just 18.
 He cannot be relied on to produce a moment of magic every week, and others will have to step up in United's biggest game of the campaign.